wkumari/draft-vandergaast-edns-client-subnet/README.md

    in Section 11.
-In a response to a query which specified only the SOURCE PREFIX-LENGTH for privacy masking, the FAMILY and ADDRESS fields MUST contain the appropriate non-zero information that the Authoritative Nameserver used to generate the answer, so that it can be cached accordingly.
+In a response to a query which specified only the SOURCE PREFIX-LENGTH for privacy masking, the FAMILY and ADDRESS fields MUST contain the appropriate non-zero information that the

-   If no ECS option is contained in the response, the Intermediate Nameserver SHOULD treat this as being equivalent to having received a
+Contavalli, et al.       Expires August 28, 2015               [Page 12]

-Contavalli, et al.        Expires July 16, 2015                [Page 12]
+Internet-Draft        Client Subnet in DNS Queries         February 2015

-Internet-Draft        Client Subnet in DNS Queries          January 2015
+   Authoritative Nameserver used to generate the answer, so that it can be cached accordingly.

-   SCOPE PREFIX-LENGTH of 0, which is an answer suitable for all client addresses.
+   If no ECS option is contained in the response, the Intermediate Nameserver SHOULD treat this as being equivalent to having received a SCOPE PREFIX-LENGTH of 0, which is an answer suitable for all client addresses.
 See further discussion on the security implications of this in Section 11.